coal2nuclear.com nuclearoil.com Global Warming, Water, and Energy solutions for decision makers.

 Worldwide, electrical generation and distribution systems represent the largest industrial capital investment.
 These figures clearly illustrate why the world won't throw away that much money in electricity generation equipment just for clean air.
 Not only must we move away from coal as quickly as possible, we must do it as frugally as possible.
 Al Gore's dream doesn't stand a snowball's chance in hell if he doesn't push real hard for COAL YARD NUKES.

-The materials constraint is graphite.
+A possible materials constraint is graphite.
 Graphite is used in large quantities in both in the reactor body and in the fuel itself.
 Again, fortunately, graphite is a form of carbon and can be readily manufactured from common coal.
 Depending upon its trace chemistry, graphite can modify free neutron behavior in a variety of ways.
 Graphite is not flammable but materials associated with it, such as binders, may be.

 CONSTRUCTION PROJECT SCHEDULE: (An Outline Under Construction itself)